Cannabis in Texas: Austin depenalization (2020)

 In January 2020, Austin City Council voted 9–0 in favor of a resolution that effectively eliminates penalties for possessing up to 4 ounces of cannabis and directs the city manager to "take the steps necessary and appropriate to eliminate, to the furthest extent allowable under state law ... the use of arrest or other enforcement action for cannabis-related possession offenses".
 In July 2020 Austin Police Department announced that it had revised its enforcement policies to comply with the resolution.
 The resolution along with banning the use of no-knock warrants was formalized via local ballot measure Proposition A in May 2022.

 El Paso cite-and-release (2020)

 In May 2020, El Paso City Council voted 7–0 to adopt a cite-and-release policy for possession of less than 4 ounces of cannabis.
 The measure directed the city manager to devise a plan to put the policy in effect by September 1.

 Dallas limited enforcement (2021)

 In March 2021, the Dallas Police Department announced that they would cease charging people for possession of less than 2 ounces of cannabis, although under certain circumstances an individual would still be charged such as if there are any signs of intent to sell or if in possession of a firearm.

 Plano decriminalization (2021)

 In April 2021, the Plano Police Department announced that they would no longer arrest people caught with less than 2 ounces of cannabis.
 Instead, they may issue tickets for Possession of Drug Paraphernalia, a Class C misdemeanor.

+Austin and other city reforms (2022)

+In May 2022, Austin voters approved Proposition A by a 85–15 margin to prevent the enforcement of cannabis laws in most circumstances in the city (though police can still confiscate the drug).
+In November 2022, voters approved similar measures in the cities of Killeen, Denton, San Marcos, Harker Heights, and Elgin.
+However, in January 2024, Attorney General Ken Paxton sued the cities of Austin, Killeen, Denton, San Marcos, and Elgin to block the ordinances, saying in a press release that the cities had adopted "amnesty and non-prosecution policies that violate Texas laws concerning marijuana possession and distribution".